sfelix-martins/passport-multiauth/README.md

 ```

-- Add the middlewares `PassportCustomProvider` and `PassportCustomProviderAccessToken` to api array on `$middlewareGroups` attribute on `app/Http/Kernel`.
+- Register the middlewares on a group `PassportCustomProvider` and `PassportCustomProviderAccessToken` on `$middlewareGroups` attribute on `app/Http/Kernel`.

 ```php